goldipl/Photo-Editor/README.md

 ## Version
 `1.0` - Photo Editor with 8 filters
 `1.1` - Photo Editor with 10 filters
-`1.2` - added modal to inform about adding a photo before using filters
+`1.2` - Added modal to inform about adding a photo before using filters

 ## Technologies
 Project was created with: